 Individual Scottish clan projects

-There are numerous individual Scottish clan projects, many of which will inclue a variety of different surnames.
-The Clan Donald DNA Project is now "the largest family-based genetic genealogy project in the world" with in excess of 800 project members.
+There are numerous individual Scottish clan projects, many of which will include a variety of different surnames.
+The Clan Donald DNA Project is now "the largest family-based genetic genealogy project in the world" and was the first project to acquire 1,000 members.
 A listing of Scottish clan projects can be found on the Scotland DNA Project website.

 Welsh DNA Projects